swcarpentry/r-novice-gapminder/episodes/10-functions.md

 > * a defined set of inputs and expected outputs
 > * rich connections to the larger programming environment
 >
-> As the basic building block of most programming languages, user-defined functions constitute "programming" as much as any single abstraction can.
-If you have written a function, you are a computer programmer.
+> As the basic building block of most programming languages, user-defined
+> functions constitute "programming" as much as any single abstraction can.
+If
->
+> you have written a function, you are a computer programmer.
+{: .callout}

 ## Defining a function